 Emily joined Wheeler Kearns in 2017.
 A native Austinite, she received a Bachelor of Architecture degree from the University of Texas, where she also served as a teaching and design assistant and pursued a focus on historic preservation.
 Emily spent a semester studying the architecture of Europe, traveling from Finland to Italy, and spent a month in Russia after graduation.

-Prior to joining Wheeler Kearns Architects (WKA) Emily was at HBRA Architects in Chicago where she worked on a range of project types, including the Beinecke Rare Book and Manuscript Library Renovation in New Haven, CT, the Chicago History Museum Auditorium Renovation in Chicago, and several private residences, and the Revival Food Hall in Chicago.
+Prior to joining Wheeler Kearns, Emily was at HBRA Architects in Chicago where she worked on a range of projects including the Beinecke Rare Book and Manuscript Library Renovation, the Chicago History Museum Auditorium Renovation, several private residences, and the Revival Food Hall in Chicago.

 Emily is a registered architect in the state of Illinois.
-She enjoys reading outdoors and cycling to work, and slalom skiing in Michigan in the summertime.
+She enjoys reading outdoors, cycling to work, and slalom skiing in Michigan in the summertime.
 She lives in Chicago’s culturally rich Ukrainian Village neighborhood.